freeDSP/freeDSP-OCTAVIA/README.md

 version 1.0 is evaluated and it worked.
 version 0.33j board requires some workarounds.
 version 0.33j_Fixed is a fixed design of 0.33j, But I recommend you build the latest version 1.2 or 1.1
-I've described the detailed information below...
+The errata information is detailed below...
 https://github.com/freeDSP/freeDSP-OCTAVIA/wiki/Errata-and-Workarounds

 ----